65-Page Multi-Specialty Dental Template Customisation in 41 Days — White-Label for a US Marketing Agency

 2. URL restructuring as a first-class deliverable.
 Reorganising 25 service page URLs from flat paths into a five-branch sub-specialty taxonomy was not a cosmetic change — it was the structural backbone of the new site.
 Each affected page required both the new destination URL and a redirect from the legacy slug.
 We kept URL restructuring as a separate track from template customisation rather than merging them into a single build task, because each redirected path needed independent verification — a misconfigured redirect on any of the 25 restructured URLs would have broken the practice’s established search presence.
 The link-verification task ran as a parallel workstream during the main build, ensuring the internal link map was consistent before handoff rather than corrected post-launch.

 3. QA cycle at template-customisation scale.
-A clean template customisation is not “build once, review once”.
-Over the course of this project, the 54-item launch checklist covered browser compatibility, navigation integrity, contact form notifications, image and video rendering, meta-data accuracy, Screaming Frog crawl comparisons against the original site, redirect verification, and multi-viewport responsive checks.
+Customise a template cleanly and you don’t get there by building once and reviewing once.
+Over the course of this project, the 45-item launch checklist covered browser compatibility, navigation integrity, contact form notifications, image and video rendering, meta-data accuracy, Screaming Frog crawl comparisons against the original site, redirect verification, and multi-viewport responsive checks.
 The checklist ran in two phases — pre-migration and post-migration — with each item signed off independently before the site was cleared for launch.
 The initial handoff shipped with brand colours applied per-page rather than globally because the template had been customised for a PPC landing page before the site-wide deployment was scoped — this gap surfaced post-launch as a dedicated colour-propagation task across all 65 pages.

 4. Post-launch fix rounds.
 After the initial handoff, the agency surfaced two follow-on tasks through the shared issue backlog: a single-page brand-colour correction that expanded to a site-wide colour update, and a consolidated list of client-driven content corrections (practitioner credential updates, photo replacements, gallery scrolling behaviour, hours-of-operation accuracy, promotional copy).
 Each round was closed only after the agency’s reviewer confirmed the fix was complete.

 The link-verification track was what kept the 25 URL moves safe.
-Evgeniy flagged mid-build that redirect coverage needed its own workstream — not mixed into the main build ticket — so issue #165 («сделать проверку ссылок») ran in parallel and closed independently before the handoff.
+Mid-build it became clear that redirect coverage needed its own workstream — not mixed into the main build ticket — so a dedicated link-audit pass ran in parallel and closed independently before the handoff.
 Without that separation, a misconfigured redirect on any of the five sub-specialty branches would have surfaced as a post-launch fix, not a pre-handoff check.

 Operational Integrity at handoff

-Pre-handoff QA centred on URL integrity — 25 flat-to-nested redirect moves across five sub-specialty branches ran as a dedicated parallel Redmine task (#165 «сделать проверку ссылок») to confirm every chain before submission; a site-wide brand-colour gap (template initially deployed in PPC single-page mode) surfaced post-handoff through the agency review and went through the fix loop.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA centred on URL integrity — 25 flat-to-nested redirect moves across five sub-specialty branches ran as a dedicated parallel Redmine task to confirm every chain before submission.
+A site-wide brand-colour gap (template initially deployed in PPC single-page mode) surfaced post-handoff through the agency review and went through the fix loop.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the zero-defect bar we clear before a build leaves our hands.
+Once we handed off, the agency ran its own review and logged findings into the shared backlog, which we worked until they were satisfied.

 Additional verifications documented in the workbook checklist: